 Abstract.
-FC Portugal 3D team is developed upon the structure of our previous Simulation league 2D/3D teams and our standard platform league team.
+The FC Portugal 3D team is developed upon the structure of our previous Simulation league 2D/3D teams and our standard platform league team.
 Our research concerning the robot low-level skills is focused on developing behaviors that may be applied on real robots with minimal adaptation using model-based approaches.
 Our research on high-level soccer coordination methodologies and team playing is mainly focused on the adaptation of previously developed methodologies from our 2D soccer teams to the 3D humanoid environment and on creating new coordination methodologies based on the previously developed ones.
-The research-oriented development of our team has been pushing it to be one of the most competitive over the years (World champion in 2000 and Coach Champion in 2002, European champion in 2000 and 2001, Coach 2nd place in 2003 and 2004, European champion in Rescue Simulation and Simulation 3D in 2006, World Champion in Simulation 3D in Bremen 2006 and European champion in 2007, 2012, 2013, 2014 and 2015) among a large number of other awards.
-This paper includes general information related to the design of our agent architecture and describes some of the main contributions of our 3D simulation league team during the last years.
-New low-level behaviors have been developed for the simulated humanoid agent, which was based on the controlling of the dynamics of the behaviors, by using the principle of physical modeling.
-A new generic learning framework has also been developed, which is used on top of the low-level behaviors to tune the behavior parameters.
-The current research is focused on improving the current learning framework by developing new learning algorithms to optimize low-level skills performance, developing a new omnidirectional kick engine and integrating high-level coordination mechanisms.
-Very good results were already achieved, in previous years concerning the improvement of low-level skills, the use of high level coordination methodologies and the use of machine learning methodologies.
+The research-oriented development of our team has been pushing it to be one of the most competitive over the years (World champion in 2000 and Coach Champion in 2002, European champion in 2000 and 2001, Coach 2nd place in 2003 and 2004, European champion in Rescue Simulation and Simulation 3D in 2006, World Champion in Simulation 3D in Bremen 2006 and European champion in 2007, 2012, 2013, 2014 and 2015).
+This paper describes some of the main innovations of our 3D simulation league team during the last years.
+A new generic framework for reinforcement learning tasks has also been developed.
+This paper also includes general information related to the design of our agent architecture.
+The current research is focused on improving the above-mentioned framework by developing new learning algorithms to optimize low-level skills, such as running and sprinting.
+We are also trying to increase student contact by providing reinforcement learning assignments to be completed using our new framework, which exposes a simple interface without sharing low-level implementation details.